nikb-de/bakanchevn.github.io/nulls_handling.md

 ![image](images/google-drive-to-bq.jpg)

-So we created a new table with the following structure: First the table has been populated with the following data:
+To achieve it we created a new table with the following structure: First the table has been populated with the following data:

 | category_name |
 | --- |